 Headless CMSs help you to do that by making your content available in a universal format and centralizing content management.
 That way, you manage your content from a single, agnostic and neutral place.

-A headless CMS will let you and your dev team prototype, test and deploy your applications efficiently.
-Developers and teams using headless CMSs save time and are able to iterate faster due to singular focus on the front-end user experience and accomplishment of business objectives.
+A headless CMS will let you and your dev team prototype, test, and deploy your applications efficiently.
+Developers and teams using headless CMSs save time and are able to iterate faster due to a singular focus on the front-end user experience and accomplishment of business objectives.

 Microservice adoption using a headless CMS makes building complete applications easier.